top of page

 And yet your doctor tells you, “Your labs are normal.
 This is just part of aging.”

 Because what you’re feeling is real.
-And you deserve more than confusion and dismissal from health care providers and systems that are supposed to help you feel better.
+And you deserve more than confusion and dismissal from health care systems that are supposed to help you feel better.

-As a former Bone Marrow Transplant RN, I was trained to advocate for patients and their families who were navigating complex life-altering health challenges — but nothing prepared me for how difficult it would be to advocate for myself during perimenopause.
+As a former Bone Marrow Transplant RN, I was well trained to advocate for patients and their families who were navigating complex life-altering health challenges — but nothing, and I mean nothing prepared me for how difficult it would be to advocate for myself during perimenopause.

-Today, I want to share why I created the support I wish I had during my own perimenopause journey — and how it’s now helping women in midlife feel like themselves again.
+I would like to share with you why I created the support I wish I had during my own perimenopause journey — and how it’s now helping women in midlife feel like themselves again.

 I work with women in midlife who are going through perimenopause and feel dismissed by the healthcare system… isolated in their experience… and longing to feel like themselves again.

-Some are afraid to go to the doctor at all.
-They push through chronic fatigue, joint and muscle pain, anxiety, and brain fog.
+Some of them have been afraid to go to the doctor at all.
+They've pushed through chronic fatigue, joint and muscle pain, anxiety, and brain fog.
 They tell themselves that they should be grateful.
 They have beautiful families, careers and responsibilities.
-So why do they feel like they’re falling apart?
+So why in the world do they feel like they’re falling apart?

 Others have done everything “right.”
 They’ve gone from doctor to doctor.
 They’ve been told their labs are normal.
 They’ve been told this is just part of aging.
 And they leave those appointments feeling discouraged, angry, confused, and scared.

-They stop enjoying grocery shopping, carpool, their loved social events.
+They stop enjoying grocery shopping, carpooling, their loved social events.
 They feel too anxious to show up at work.
 Physical intimacy changes.
-Emotional connections fade.
+Emotional connections fade and self-doubt and a sense of hopelessness for ever feeling like themselves again become the new norm.

-And underneath it all is a quiet and aching question:
+And underneath all of that is a quiet and aching question:

 “Is this just how my life is going to be from now on?”